gari-network/gari-sdk/README.md

 ```

 ### getTransactions
-this method will give all transactions of clients. this method will use in backend service only
+this method will give all transactions of clients.

 ```js
 /**